Sai Kung Peninsula: History

 From about the 14th century, fishing communities lived on boats in sheltered inlets on the peninsula.
 They later founded small coastal villages, building temples in honour of Tin Hau and Hung Shing in places of permanent anchorage.
 In addition to coastal fishing, there were small supporting industries of salt-making and boat building.

+Pirates were rampant in Sai Kung during the Qing Dynasty.
+The Xin'an County Chronicles of Jiaqing recorded that "In September of the 11th year of Kangxi (1672), the Taiwanese traitor Li Qi and others led pirate ships to rob the local area, wandered to Haoyong and landed, and slaughtered the villagers."
+Later, the county magistrate Li Kecheng and the guerrilla Cai Chang led the local militia and soldiers to chase and suppress them to Lek Yuen (now Sha Tin) to suppress them.
+Today, the villages in Haoyong and Xiangsiwan still have the iron cannons used for defense in those days.
+Faced with the threat of pirates, the Hakka villagers with relatively weak clan power united with other clans with in-laws or neighbors to live in villages and gather strength in order to protect their lives and property.
+As a result, the villages in Sai Kung are dominated by people with mixed surnames, which is very different from the other New Territories where the big clans such as Deng, Wen, Liao, Hou, Peng, and Tao formed single-surname villages that are capable of controlling local affairs.

 Agricultural settlements began later and several villages already existed by the year 1660.
 Economic development began in the middle of the 19th century when Hong Kong was opened as a port.
-There was especially a prosperous kiln industry producing lime, bricks and tiles for supply Hong Kong during the early days.
-Sheung Yiu Village, once opened as a Folk Museum, was a good example of a fortified settlement well known for lime-making in those days.
+There was an especially prosperous kiln industry, which produced lime, bricks and tiles to supply Hong Kong during the early days.
+Sheung Yiu Village, once opened as a Folk Museum, was a good example of a fortified settlement well known for lime-making.

 Until 1970, the part of Sai Kung beyond Tai Mong Tsai was still remote, reachable only on foot or by kai-tos (local ferry).
 However work started in 1971 to create the High Island Reservoir, with a capacity of 273000000 m3, by closing off both ends of the Kwun Mun Channel which separated the High Island from the main peninsula.
 In 1979, the project was completed, providing also two new roads to the area.
-Since then, the city people can reach this relatively unspoilt area for recreation.
+Since then, the city people can reach this relatively unspoiled area for recreation.